alvarolmedo/rust-zabbix_problems/README.md

 # rust-zabbix_problems
-Rust program to search into zabbix problems with differents filters:
+Rust program to search into zabbix problems with differents filters.

+ChatGPT Powered.